 Luis Omar Salinas

-"one of the founding fathers of Chicano poetry in America," whose poems have
+"one of the founding fathers of Chicano poetry in America" and his poems have

 Zyskander Jaimot has penned the following introduction to the work of Luis Omar Salinas: